DREAMING IN WATER

 Vern began trumpet lessons at the age of 4 with his father, teacher/composer/arranger, Vernon Miller Sr. and later switched to the Tuba as his main instrument.
 Upon graduating high school, Vern was awarded a Tuba scholarship to Boston University, School of Fine Arts, where he received his Bachelor's degree in Music and was the recipient of the Theodore Presser Foundation Fellowship for graduate study in music composition.

-He also studied composition privately with Boston based composer, Robert Selig, and recently completed graduate and post graduate studies in composition at Montclair State University under the private tutelage of composer, Dr. Ting Ho.
+He also studied composition privately with Boston based composer, Robert Selig, and completed Masters and Doctorate level studies in composition at Montclair State University under the private tutelage of composer, Dr. Ting Ho.

 Vern and his wife Sue